Monday, December 30, 2019

 We Have a Problem

-Because we're in a huge mess and three other parties/alliances are brain dead.
+Because we're in a huge mess and the three major parties/alliances are brain dead.
 It's good to remember that proper political projects are essentially about baking a cake and sharing it – see chart 1 – while not considering nature as an afterthought but as a priority at every stage when solving pressing problems.
 The cakes we’ve been baking since 2006 have been the smallest of the last thirty years and their sharing the worst.
 That's before using the value of our currency to further check their quality.
 In fact the cake baked by the Lepep government is the same size as the one cooked by Ramgoolam in his third mandate after adjusting for term length but while the distribution is slightly better our rupee has lost 16% against the USD over the past five years.
 Overall the situation has become a lot worse because the idolatrous economy initiated by Navin has metastised.

 Making Nature